-A comparison between mine and mill Zn and Pb grades and tonnes is shown in Figures 7 & 8.
-Overall, the grades varied slightly during Q1 and Q2 however over the year showed only 0.01% different for both zinc and lead.
-The comparison in tonnes during the year were marginally different due to shutdowns and repairs for both conveyor systems and crushers.
+A comparison between mine and mill, Zinc and Lead grades, and tonnes is shown in Figures 7 & 8.

+Overall, the grades varied slightly during Q1 and Q2 however over the year showed only 0.02% Zn difference for Zinc and 0.05% lead.
+The comparison in tonnes during the year were marginally different due to shutdowns and repairs along with periodic waste hoists which result in lag time between blasting and processing.